Sano Vamuzo

 Sano Vamuzo (born 27 March 1940) is an Indian social worker and peace activist who was the founding President of the Naga Mothers' Association.
-Vamuzo has been instrumental in addressing critical social issues within Naga society, advocating for peace, unity, and the upliftment of women.
+She was awarded the Padma Shri award for her contributions to promoting peace and women's representation in the state of Nagaland.

 Early life and education

-Vamuzo was born on March 27, 1940, in Nagaland, India, to Dr. Sevilie Iralu and Vituno Iralu.
-She pursued her education in Nagaland and completed her higher education in the arts and education fields, culminating in a Master's degree in Education from North-Eastern Hill University in 1980.
+Sano Iralu was born on 27 March 1940 to an Angami Naga family from Khonoma.
+Her father, Sevilie Iralu was the third Naga doctor and her mother, Vituno Iralu was the elder sister of Zapu Phizo.
+She pursued her education in Nagaland and completed her higher education in the arts and education fields, culminating in a master's degree in education from North-Eastern Hill University in 1980.

 Career

 Vamuzo's early involvement in the Naga Mothers' Association (NMA) in 1983 marked the beginning of her efforts to combat alcoholism and drug addiction.
-In 1980, Vamuzo graduated with a masters degree from North-Eastern Hill University.
-Under her presidency from 1984 to 1991, the NMA promoted social integrity, peace, and the empowerment of women.
+Under her presidency from 1984 to 1991, the NMA promoted social integrity, peace and the empowerment of women.

-Advocacy and impact

-Vamuzo's work has contributed to the peace-building processes in Nagaland, emphasizing the role of women in nation-building and the importance of a collective approach to societal challenges.
-Her advocacy for understanding Naga history and identity has also been a cornerstone of her efforts to foster a sense of unity and purpose among the Naga people.

 Awards and honors

-Vamuzo was honored with the Padma Shri Award in 2024, one of India's highest civilian awards.
+In 2024, Vamuzo was honored with the Padma Shri Award, one of India's highest civilian awards.
 It was awarded by the President of India, Droupadi Murmu.

-This accolade underscores her contributions to the social fabric of Nagaland and her role as a leading figure in social activism within the region.

-Personal life

-In 2000 her husband, Vamüzo Phesao, who had led Nagaland from 1990 to 1992 died and was given a state funeral.